jmjatlanta/bitshares-core-wiki/CLI-Wallet-Cookbook.md

 ./witness_node --rpc-endpoint --enable-stale-production --witness-id \""1.6.0"\" \""1.6.1"\" \""1.6.2"\" \""1.6.3"\" \""1.6.4"\"  \""1.6.5"\" \""1.6.6"\" \""1.6.7"\" \""1.6.8"\" \""1.6.9"\"
 ````
 The initial genesis state has ten pre-configured delegates (1.6.0-9) that all
-use the same private key to sign their blocks.
-Launching `witness_node` this
+use the same private key to sign their blocks, and the witness node has the
+private keys for these initial delgates built in..
+Launching `witness_node`
-way allows you to act as all ten delegates.
+this way allows you to act as all ten delegates.

 Now, in a second window, launch a `cli_wallet` process to interact with the
 network.